mihailrc/selfDrivingCar/behavioralCloning/README.md

  - a lot of the images have zero steering value.
 To make training more efficient and to train the car to actually steer larger steering values were sampled more frequently than small ones.

 #### Model Architecture
-Experimented were performed with three different models.
+Experiments were performed with three different models.
 The first model was the Nvidia model.
 The second model consisted of 3 Convolution Layers with Max Pooling, a Flattened layer and 4 Fully Connected layers.
 These two models did not provide satisfactory results consistently.
 The model that performed best was a model very similar with the one used for the Traffic Signs classification project with minor tweaks.
 This model is summarized below:
 ```
 ____________________________________________________________________________________________________
 Layer (type)                     Output Shape          Param #     Connected to